seed-run/homepage/_docs/index.md

 description: Documentation for using Seed to build and deploy Serverless apps
 ---

-Seed is a fully-configured code pipeline for building and deploying Serverless apps on AWS.
+Seed is a fully managed CI/CD pipeline for Serverless apps on AWS.
 Simply add your Git repository and IAM credentials and your entire team can `git push` to deploy updates to your Serverless app.

 Seed currently supports the following: